FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Array Mooring
-The array mooring section allows the user to input array-level mooring system details, instead of the more generalized mooring systems in mooring_systems.
+The array mooring section allows the user to input array-level mooring system details, instead of the more generalized mooring systems in [mooring_systems](#mooring_systems).
+It is often used for shared moorings or mooring lines connected to shared anchors, as those lines cannot be described by the [mooring_systems](#mooring_systems) section.

 This section inputs a list of x,y anchor positions, anchor type, and embedment depth.
 The anchor type links to the list in the anchor_types section.

-Additionally, a list of mooring lines can be input with specified attachments at FOWTs and anchors.
+Additionally, a list of mooring lines can be input in the line_data table with specified attachments at FOWTs and anchors.

 If there is an anchor connected to this line, it must be listed in end A, not end B. All anchors listed in line_data end A must have a matching ID in the anchor_data table, and all FOWTs listed in line_data end A or end B must have a matching ID in the array_data table.
 The anchor and fowt IDs must all be unique.
-The mooring lines each have a mooring configuration ID which links to the mooring_line_configs section.
+The mooring lines each have a mooring configuration ID which links to the [mooring line configs](#mooring-line-configurations) section.
 There is also an option to adjust the length of the line, depending on the spacing.

 ```yaml